The Second Machine Age

 “What globalization was to the economic debates of the late 20th century, technological change is to the early 21st century.
 Long after the financial crisis and great recession have receded, the issues raised in this important book will be central to our lives and our politics.” — Lawrence H. Summers, Charles W. Eliot University Professor at Harvard University

-“After reading this book, your world view will be flipped: you’ll see that collective intelligence will come not only from networked brains but also from massively connected and intelligent machines.
-In the near future, the best job to have will be the one you would do for free.” — Nicholas Negroponte, cofounder of the MIT Media Lab, founder of One Laptop per Child, and author of Being Digital
+“After reading this book, your world view will be flipped: you’ll see that collective intelligence will come not only from networked brains but also from massively connected and intelligent machines.” — Nicholas Negroponte, cofounder of the MIT Media Lab, founder of One Laptop per Child, and author of Being Digital

 “Brynjolfsson and McAfee do an amazing job of explaining the progression of technology, giving us a glimpse of the future, and explaining the economics of these advances.
 And they provide sound policy prescriptions.
 Their book could also have been titled Exponential Economics 101—it is a must-read.” — Vivek Wadhwa, director of research at Duke University’s Pratt School of Engineering and author of The Immigrant Exodus

 “A whirlwind tour of innovators and innovations around the world.
 But this isn’t just casual sightseeing.
 Along the way, they describe how these technological wonders came to be, why they are important, and where they are headed.” — Hal Varian, chief economist at Google

 “A masterful job of exploring both the promise of computer technology and its profound societal impact.” — Carl Bass, CEO of Autodesk

 Also by Erik Brynjolfsson